I am perhaps one of the most qualified people to write this post.

 Not merely to merely entertain you, although I hope I made you smile!
 Not merely to make you feel better about your own less-miserable life!
 Not because I’m suggesting that you join me in my culinary escapades (I know you’re relieved to hear that!).

-I share this because my peculiar attitude toward eating might actually provide somewhat of a metaphor for abundant living: we mustn’t let the tastebuds of our lives filter out everything we find unpleasant.
-Too often we allow our personal preferences to be the gatekeeper for what we allow in our lives.
+I share this because my peculiar attitude toward eating might actually provide somewhat of a metaphor for abundant living: we mustn’t let the tastebuds of our lives expel everything we find unpleasant.

-We’d better not live that way in marriage!
-Cindy and I were having a discussion about marriage the other day with a young couple.
-As we shared about components of a strong marriage, we reflected on the importance of each spouse letting go of their preferences for the sake of unity.
-(You can imagine how much Cindy does that with me all the time!)
-In a good marriage, there is a determination that I will remain committed to you even when you don’t do all the things I would prefer.
-There’s also an attitude that says, “ I don’t need you to fulfill all my wants and preferences.”
+Marriage works better this way!
+Cindy and I were having a discussion about marriage the other day with a young couple who wanted us to identify characteristics of a strong marriage.
+One was the importance of letting go of your preferences for the sake of the marriage.
+In a good marriage, there is a determination that I will remain committed to you even when you don’t do all the things I find pleasant.
+It’s an attitude that says, “ I don’t need you to fulfill all my desires.”

-We’d better not practice self-care that way!
-How ironic it is when we allow our preference for comfort-in-the-present to sabotage our future well-being.
+Self-care works better this way!
+How ironic it is when we shun discomfort in the present and think we will be more comfortable in the future.
+Discomfort is actually the pathway to comfort.
 Immediate gratification keeps us from the growth and development that only comes through hard-earned exercise, healthy eating, soul care, etc.

 I’m not saying that it’s wrong to have preferences or that we should seek out the way of suffering all the time.
 Pleasure can be a very good thing–indeed, God has designed us with natural desires, cravings, and sensations that must have been made for our delight.
 The very existence of beauty itself is an evidence of God’s creative goodness and love.
 Apparently, He delights in bringing us delight.
 The joys of life are little tastes of heaven and it seems right that we should embrace them when they come.